Cocktail Fun

 Instructions

-Pour the creme de cassis into a chilled Champagne flute.
+1. Pour creme de cassis into a chilled Champagne flute.

-Garnish with a fresh blackberry or a twist of lemon, if desired.
+4. Garnish with a blackberry or lemon twist if desired.